-Photo by John Moran

-Celebrating 500 years of La Florida

-On Easter Sunday in 1513, Spanish explorer Juan Ponce de Leon sighted land near what is now St. Augustine.
-He dubbed it La Florida - "land of flowers" - in honor of Spain's Easter celebration.
-The land's abundant spring wildflowers may also have influenced the name choice.

-Hundreds of years later, the number of wildflowers that thrive in wild places and along roadsides and trails is greatly diminished.
-However, many organizations and agencies now are working to conserve and preserve wildflowers, especially along roadsides.
+Photo by John Moran Celebrating the Land of Flowers In 1513, Spanish explorer Juan Ponce de Leon sighted land near what is now St. Augustine on Easter Sunday.
+He named it La Florida - "land of flowers" - in honor of Spain's Easter celebration.
+The land's abundant spring wildflowers also could have influenced the name choice.
+More than 500 years later, the number of wildflowers that thrive in wild places and along roadsides and trails has dwindled.
+However, many organizations and agencies now are working to preserve wildflowers, especially along roadsides.
 Efforts to beautify roadsides with wildflowers began with local garden and civic clubs.
-A statewide effort took root in the 1960s when motorists gave rave reviews to non-native Crimson clover, which cropped up in sod planted by the Florida Department of Transportation on US Highway 27 south of Tallahassee.
+A statewide effort took root in the 1960s when motorists gave rave reviews to non-native Crimson clover planted by the Florida Department of Transportation south of Tallahassee.
 Because native wildflowers are adapted to Florida's climate, soils, insects and diseases, roadside planting programs gradually have grown to include more of them.
 Naturally occurring wildflowers also are being managed with mowing practices that keep them flourishing.
-These efforts have been supported by:

-The Florida State Wildflower license plate and the Florida Wildflower Foundation, which provide funds for native wildflower education, planting and research.
+These efforts have been supported by: The Florida State Wildflower license plate and the Florida Wildflower Foundation, which provide funds for native wildflower education, planting and research.
+The Florida Department of Transportation's Wildflower Management Program, which was created in 2004 in response to increased interest and enthusiasm for roadside wildflowers.

-The development of a native wildflower seed-production industry, which began in the late 1990s.
+the development of a native wildflower seed-production industry, which began in the late 1990s.

-The Florida Federation of Garden Clubs' Paths of Sunshine Awards, which recognize and promote the conservation, restoration, management and planting of native plants and wildflowers on Florida roadsides.
+The Florida Federation of Garden

+Clubs' Paths of Sunshine Awards,

+which recognize and promote

+the conservation, restoration,

+management and planting of

+native plants and wildflowers on

+Florida roadsides.

 Coreopsis, commonly called Tickseed, was declared Florida's State Wildflower in 1991.
-Sixteen species occur in Florida.
+Seventeen species occur in Florida, most are native.